Primary Care for Senior Adults

 Osteoporosis

 Osteoporosis is a disease of aging that causes bone loss.
-As many as half of all US women and a quarter of US men 50 and older will break a bone due to osteoporosis, according to the National Institutes of Health.
+About half of all U.S. women and a quarter of U.S. men 50 and older will break a bone due to osteoporosis, according to the National Institutes of Health.
 If you are a woman over 50, and particularly over 65, ask your doctor if you need a bone density scan to detect osteoporosis.

 Sleep Disorders